ibm-cloud-docs/citrix-netscaler-vpx/hsm-establish-ntl.md

     client register -client <client_name> -ip <client_IP_address>
     ```

-    The client name does not have to match the identifier assigned and used by {{site.data.keyword.cloud_notm}}, however, this is recommended to keep names consistent.
+    However, the client name does not have to match the identifier assigned and used by {{site.data.keyword.cloud_notm}}.
+This arrangement keeps names consistent.

-1. Confirm the client was added:
+1. Confirm that the client was added:

     ```sh
     [jpmongehsm2] lunash:>client list